-For couples planning for a baby, and thinking to get yourselves checked beforehand, you might have encountered screening tests like pre-pregnancy checks and fertility checks when doing your research.
+For couples planning for a baby, and thinking to get yourselves checked beforehand, you might have encountered screening tests like pre-pregnancy checks and fertility checks in Singapore when doing your research.
 While they may look the same to you, there are unique differences between the 2 tests.

 Dr Fong Yang, a fertility specialist from Astra Centre for Women & Fertility explains the differences between the two tests and shares who might benefit from each test.